exploratoria/exploratoria.github.io/cookbook/doc-view/readme.md

 The goal here is to establish a simple, standard view/menu system that is flexible enough to support a variety of exhibition types and yet simple enough that it can be adapted by entry level JavaScript programmer

+This system is not intended to be a home page or a top page for a particular category of items.

 ### See also the following similar efforts

 * <http://mrdoob.github.io/three.js/examples/>